flowalex-tech/flowalex-tech/README.md

 ### Hi there 👋

-I am Alex Wolf from Saint Paul , Minnesota who is  always learning new things and making new projects.
+I am Alex Wolf from Minneapolis, Minnesota who is always learning new things and making new projects.

 - 😄 Pronouns: He/him